A Comprehensive Guide to Ceramic Machining

 (VI) Tight tolerances

-6.Disadvantages of ceramic CNC machining
+6.Disadvantages of ceramic machining

 (I) Fragility